jeremywanjohi/passwordmanager/README.md

 # Password Manager

 This Password Manager is a secure and encrypted system for storing and managing passwords for different websites or applications.
-Built using Node.js and crypto APIs, it leverages AES-GCM encryption and HMAC for  integrity.
+Built using Node.js and crypto APIs, it leverages AES-GCM encryption and HMAC for data integrity.
 This project ensures that sensitive data remains secure while being easily accessible when needed.

 # Members